mapbox/batfish/docs/advanced-usage.md

 ## Dynamically changing pages

-During Webpack compilation, Batfish exposes the module `@mapbox/batfish/route-to`.
+Batfish exposes the module `@mapbox/batfish/modules/route-to`.
 Use this to dynamically change pages.
 If the URL argument matches a page Batfish knows about, client-side routing is used.
 If not, [`Location.assign`](https://developer.mozilla.org/en-US/docs/Web/API/Location/assign) is used, and the page transitions normally.